TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 Environment
 ===========

-Since version 9.x the TYPO3 core includes an environment class.
+Since version 9.x the TYPO3 Core  includes an environment class.
 This class contains all environment-specific information, e.g. paths within the filesystem.
 This implementation replaces previously used global variables and constants like :php:`PATH_site`.